codeporting-translator/Docs/en/translator/cs2cpp/developer-guide/codeporting-translator-cs2cpp-attributes.md

 ## Notes ##

 Code examples used on this page are for illustration purposes only.
 Efforts were put to keep them as simple as possible.
-Actual translating application output may differ.
+Actual translator output may differ.